DKenefake/SmallPRNG/README.md

 # Projects using SmallPRNG

-* [MinSSE](https://github.com/Chronum94/MinSSEMinSSE) - MinSSE: A minimal 2/3D Heisenberg lattice simulator using the stochastic series expansion.
+* [MinSSE](https://github.com/Chronum94/MinSSEMinSSE) - A minimal 2/3D Heisenberg lattice simulator using the stochastic series expansion.

 # Example of use